 A SWOT analysis is a great way for small businesses to evaluate their strengths, weaknesses, opportunities, and threats.

-In addition, it can help you identify areas of your business that need improvement and make strategic plans for the future.
+In addition, it can help you identify areas of your business that need improvement and make strategic plans

 This article will discuss how to do one and give you some examples to help get you started.
 Let's dive in!